anabi77498/dev-dictionary/design-plan/design-journey.md

 > Using your personas, identify the data you need to include in the catalog for your site's audiences.
 > Justify why this data aligns with your persona's goals.
 (1 sentence)

-TODO: list the data your persona will need to effectively use the catalog

 Reginald will need the following

 - Technology name